Where can I catch the ferry? When does it go?

 If you have left an item onboard a Vallejo ferry, call (707) 64-FERRY for assistance.
 For Alameda, Oakland, Harbor Bay, San Francisco and South San Francisco lost & found items, call Blue & Gold Fleet at (415) 705-8205.
 Please be sure to bring your belongings with you when you offboard.
 San Francisco Bay Ferry is not responsible for misplaced items.

 How long is the trip?

 Transit times vary from route to route.
-The shortest trips are the "shorthop" between Alameda and Oakalnd (10 minutes) and the commute service between Alameda Main Street and the San Francisoc Ferry Building (19 minutes).
+The shortest trips are the "shorthop" between Alameda and Oakland (10 minutes) and the commute service between Alameda Main Street and the San Francisco Ferry Building (19 minutes).
 The longest trip is between the Ferry Building and the City of Vallejo (60 minutes).
 Please check schedules for transit times for your trip.

 What boats do you use?